Nivose44/projet_trois/README.md

 To be able to play that game you need to:

-	1.install virtualenv by entering in your command prompt: pip install virtualenv

-	2.enter in your command prompt: git clone https://github.com/Nivose44/projet_trois.git
+	1.create a virtualenv to receive the program by entering in your command prompt: virtualenv name_of_your_directory then move inside the virtualenv with: cd name_of_your_repository and activate it with: Scripts\activate 2.enter in your command prompt: git clone https://github.com/Nivose44/projet_trois.git

 	3.move inside that directory by entering in your command prompt: cd projet_trois